-You have to take the assesment unless you are content with testing into a given math course based upon other test scores.
-(If you are not content with the following placements, you should still take the Math Placement Assessment to try and place higher).
-If you have:
+You must take the assessment unless you are satisfied with being placed into a given math course based upon other standardized test scores as listed below.
+If you are not content with the following placements and wish to try and place into a higher level course, you have to take the Math Placement Assessment.

 AP (Advanced Placement)

-Received a score of 4 or 5 on either the Math AB or BC Advanced Placement exam in Calculus you may start with Applied Calculus II (MATH 132) or Calculus II (MAth 162).
+If you received a score of 4 or 5 on either the Math AB or BC Advanced Placement exam in Calculus you may start with Applied Calculus II (MATH 132) or Calculus II (MATH 162).
 For more information on credit given for AP courses see the AP Score credit guide.

 IB (International Baccalaureate)